COVID-19 pandemic in Florida: First rise of cases (June–September 2020)

 September 1: The Florida Department of Health and Division of Emergency Management announced a severing of ties with Quest Diagnostics, after the private laboratory failed to report nearly 75,000 tests to the state before that day, including some tests from as far back as April.
 Of the 7,643 positive cases reported on September 1, 3,870 were collected by Quest between April 22 and August 27.

 September 24: Governor DeSantis suggested a "bill of rights" to protect college students from being expelled for attending parties that violate their school's COVID-19 rules.

 September 25: DeSantis issued an order that effectively nullified public health measures imposed by various local governments in Florida to combat the spread of the virus.
 DeSantis's order prohibits local governments from imposing fines or shutting down businesses for violations of mask mandates.
 The order also allows restaurants to immediately reopen at full capacity and restricted local governments from ordering restaurants to operate at less than half-capacity.
 On November 24, amid an increase in the number of COVID-19 cases and deaths in the state throughout the autumn, DeSantis extended this order.

 September 25: Tallahassee police broke up a dozen large gatherings over the weekend.
 This included a party of more than 1,000 people near Florida State University.
 Over 1,400 positive cases had been identified at Florida State between August 2 and September 26.

-September 25: In reaction to brutal break up a party near FSU, Gov. Ron DeSantis proposes college 'bill of rights' to party.
+September 25: In reaction to a brutal break up of a party near FSU, Gov. Ron DeSantis proposes college 'bill of rights' to party.

 September 27: Manatee County commissioners vote to end a countywide mask mandate.

 September 28: Dr. Anthony Fauci said that the decision to reopen bars and restaurants at 100% capacity, and to prohibit localities from limiting business capacity to less than 50% was "very concerning" and "really asking for trouble."

 September 29: Governor DeSantis announced that the state will receive over six million rapid antigen tests for COVID-19, which typically provide results within fifteen minutes.
 The tests will initially be made available to long-term and senior care facilities, with the intention to later expand to schools.
 The state expected the first shipment of tests arrive by October 2.
 A sharp rise in cases, with 3,259 reported, occurred that day, which followed 813 cases reported the day before, the lowest daily count in months.
 Test positivity for the day was 4.98%; the day before was at 4.21%.